ITISFoundation/osparc-manual-z43/docs/Studies/Services/Service.md

 # Service

-A service is a building block for a study project - services can provide data/files, visualize results (2D, 3D), implement code in Jupyter Labs or perform computations to execute simulations within a study.
+A service is a building block for a study project - services can provide data/files, visualize results (2D, 3D), implement code in JupyterLabs or perform computations to execute simulations within a study.

 Every service has its own options that can be accessed by double-clicking on it.
 Services such as the [JupyterLab-based services](JupyterLab/JupyterLabs.md) have extensive GUI interfaces while others such as [iSolve](iSolve.md) only have input fields. that can be accessed.